National Visiting Fellows Program

 • Meet with SAB faculty members to discuss training methods and other relevant topics.

-• Teach intermediate-level classes and receive feedback from SAB faculty.
+• Teach an Upper Children’s or Intermediate Division class utilizing the SAB curriculum and receive feedback from SAB faculty.

 • Meet with School Leadership to discuss administrative operations and topics of diversity and inclusion in ballet.

-• Enjoy complementary tickets to NYCB performances (provided fellowship visit occurs during NYCB season).
+• One complimentary ticket to a New York City Ballet performance (provided fellowship visit occurs during NYCB season).

 Eligibility Requirements